WoWAnalyzer/WoWAnalyzer/README.md

 ## License

-You are free to use pieces of this project for your own open source non-commercial projects.
-Other uses will be assessed on a case-by-case basis.

-Usage of any API keys found in the source is not allowed.
+See the [LICENSE](LICENSE) file.
+Usage of any API keys found in the source is not allowed for other purposes than described in the source code and/or its documentation.
 You must at all times use your own API keys.